davefancher/ReactReduxWorkshop/readme.md

 In the last section we built created our workspace and imported all the necessary components to build a simple React application but we haven't actually started using React yet since all we're serving up is some HTML.

-In this section we'll begin building out the  application we previewed at the beginning of the last section.
+In this section we'll begin gradually building out the application we previewed at the beginning of the last section.

 ### Defining a Component, the Functional Way